sahilsri-07/ai-voice-detection/README.md

 This project provides an automated system that:
 - Analyzes a voice sample
 - Detects whether it is **AI-generated** or **Human**
-- Returns a structured JSON response with confidence score
+- Returns a structured JSON response with a confidence score

 ---